 4. The Cartoon Introduction to Philosophy

 In my impression, this book seemed to be seen at the International Book Fair, because I thought it was great when I saw it.
-I should buy it soon, or I should read it as soon as I bought it.
+I should buy it soon, or I should read it as soon as I buy it.
 Logically speaking, it should be read in twos or twos.
-The book, why I took so long time, I myself find it very mysterious.
+The book, why I took so long time, I find it very mysterious.

 But I really like this book!
 I like everything!
 Not only is the style of painting good but also the various ideas and theories are perfectly integrated into a continuous story.
 It is like watching a montage movie.